-Dealing with a lack of confidence in a coachee
+Dealing with lack of confidence in a coachee

-Having a lack of confidence is a significant blocker to being fully functioning and effective and is a common theme that I notice coachees bring to coaching.
+Having a lack of confidence becomes a significant blocker to being fully functioning and effective, and is a common theme that I notice coachees bring into the coaching.

 So how might we as coaches approach this issue?
-Several coaching approaches could be useful for the coachee to work on these issues, and a few of these are mentioned below.
-There are also many further sources for exercises and techniques for coaching a lack of confidence available on the internet to help create a coaching culture that improves confidence.
+There are several coaching approaches that could be useful for the coachee to work on these areas, and a few of these are mentioned below.
+There are also many further sources for exercises and techniques for coaching a lack of confidence available on the internet.

-Firstly though, as coaches, we must be clear on our coaching contract with the coachee and understand our level of competence regarding coaching self-confidence issues.
+Firstly though, as coaches, we must be clear on our contract with the coachee and understand our own level of competence in regard to coaching self-confidence issues.
 We should be aware of the territory we may be moving into with the coachee when working in this domain, as there are three levels to be aware of.

 We all carry our past experiences with us, and some of these experiences from childhood and youth remain profoundly affecting into adult life, even at an unconscious level, and may have a powerful impact on our self-esteem.
-If the contract is for coaching, then it is not a contract for psychotherapy, unless explicitly agreed and within the competence of the coach.
+If the contract is for coaching, then it is not a contract for psychotherapy or counselling, unless explicitly agreed upon and within the competence of the coach.

-Most coachees are generally healthy coping adults, and who, given the opportunity for personal reflection and raising awareness, will have the capacity to appreciate, appraise and evaluate their own narrative and self-talk.
-At this level, coaches can work with individuals to understand what beliefs might be driving their impostor syndrome, and what emotions those beliefs engender.
-This Level Two coaching can be very revealing and powerful without becoming too analytical or therapeutic, but does require boundary management skills from the coach.
+Most coachees are generally healthy coping adults, and who, given the opportunity for personal reflection and raised self-awareness, will have the capacity to appreciate, appraise and evaluate their own narrative and self-talk.
+At this level, coaches can work with individuals to understand what beliefs might be driving their lack of confidence, and what emotions those beliefs engender.
+This Level Two coaching can be very revealing and powerful without becoming too analytical or therapeutic but does require boundary management skills from the coach.

 As the coachee begins to appreciate the drivers lying behind their lack of self-confidence, the coach can help them work on strategies that will build their esteem and enact behavioural change to allow the coachee to show up more confidently in specific situations.

-Coaches can contract and work effectively at Levels Two and Three with coachee confidence issues.
+Coaches can contract and work effectively at Levels Two and Three with the coachees' confidence issues.
 Only trained therapists should contract at Level One, and in this case, it is not a coaching contract but a therapeutic one.

-Assuming that the coach is clear they are working at Level Two or Level Three, then there are several effective coaching approaches and techniques they can adopt to help the coachee, a few of which are described below:
+Assuming that the coach is clear they are working at Level Two or Level Three, then there are a number of approaches and techniques they can adopt to help the coachee, a few of which are described below:

 Self-Confidence Review